rupakg/sls-meetup-alexa-skill/README.md

 $ sls alexa update
 ```

-## Lamda Functions for the Intents
+## Lambda Functions for the Intents

 Before we go any further, we need to write our Lambda function handlers for our skill intents in the `index.js` file.
 Once we are done with that we need to reference those Lambda functions in the `serverless.yml` file as shown below: